 Tropes present in this episode (YMMV tropes can be found here):

 0% Approval Rating: Princess Luna discovers this problem after she appears, and Twilight and her friends try to help repair her image.

 Absentee Actor: The Cutie Mark Crusaders appear in several scenes, but they never speak.

-Unlike most of the other ponies who dressed up in common costume tropes, Twilight opts to dress up like a historical wizard that she admires, down to the bells and hoof-stitched hems.
+Unlike most of the other ponies who dressed up in common costume tropes, Twilight opts to dress up like a historical wizard that she admires, down to the bells, hoof-stitched hems, and beard.
 And yes, she looks cute in it.